Complete guide to selling services in WordPress, WooCommerce & Easy Digital Downloads

 To give you a choice, I’ll show you how to sell services with either WooCommerce or Easy Digital Downloads.
 They’re both fantastic WordPress e-commerce plugins with excellent support:

 - WooCommerce is the world’s leading e-commerce plugin, powering over 44% of all online stores.
-While it does let you sell physical products, it also comes with virtual products that are perfect for selling services in WooCommerce.
+While it does let you sell physical products, it also comes with virtual products that are perfect for selling WooCommerce services.

 - Easy Digital Downloads is popular for selling virtual and digital products in WordPress.
 It’s generally used to sell downloadable products such as WordPress plugins or ebooks.
 It’s also ideal for selling services in Easy Digital Downloads.